You Can Make Your 2019 -2020 Board Nominations Now!

-Positions up for election are: President, Treasurer, and Parent Representative.
+Positions up for election are: Vice President, Secretary, and Parent Representative.

-This year the President and Treasurer will be elected for a 2 year term and the Parent Rep will be elected to a 1 year term.
+This year the Vice President and Secretary will be elected for a 2 year term and the Parent Rep will be elected to a 1 year term.

 Consider the job descriptions below and nominate men and women that you feel would be interested in growing and taking the PTO forward in the new school year.

 Being involved in the Board is a dynamic way to show our kids that their world matters!

 The President will direct the affairs of the PTO in cooperation with the other officers of the PTO Board.
 The President shall schedule monthly PTO meetings, create the monthly PTO agenda in conjunction with the Secretary, facilitate monthly PTO meetings and act on behalf of the PTO in urgent matters arising between meetings.
 The President shall preside over all meetings of the PTO and serve as the primary contact for the Principal while representing the PTO at meetings outside of the organization.
 The President shall be familiar with all the by-laws and oversee compliance with them.
 The President shall coordinate the work of all PTO Board officers and Committees so that the purpose of the organization is served.
 The President will have check writing and withdrawal authority for the PTO bank account and will work in conjunction with the Vice President to make sure funds are disbursed in an accurate and timely manner.
 (Effort: year-round commitment, time varies depending upon roles but typically 3-5 hrs. per week and attending a board meeting and a PTO meeting approximately six times a year)